bentomhall/nih-system/README.md

 * /latex/no-monsters.tex The inverse of monsters.tex. ~350 pages.

 ### Building the PDF
 Building this requires either a full LaTeX installation, including the dndbook class/style files (https://github.com/rpgtex/DND-5e-LaTeX-Template.git) or docker.
 There is a dockerized build chain available by executing `./build.ps1 -InputPath main.tex` on Windows (with Docker running) or `./build.sh main.tex` on linux/mac (again, with docker installed and running).
 Warning: the latex image currently being used is _big_.
 A couple GB.
-It will only need to build the first time, unless you change the dockerfile.
-To rebuild it, set the environment variable `BUILD=1` on linux or add the `-Build` flag on Windows.
+It pulls from docker.hub/admiralbenbo/dnd-latex:main.
 It will build a few times to make sure references are right.
 Replace main.tex with whichever main file you're trying to build.

 #### Setup Requirements
 For the dockerized build, you need to have a directory named 'output' at the main level.
 It should be empty.
 It will be volumed in and all the build output (intermediates, logs, and final pdf) will be output there.